yahiagebrilgr/Base_ML_trading_bot/README.md

 python trading_bot_base.py

-Future Improvements & Next Steps:
+Future improvements & next steps:
 This bot was a great learning exercise, but it's still very simple.
 If I were to continue developing it, here are the next steps I would take:

 - Add More Signals: Right now, the bot only listens to sentiment.
 I could combine this with the moving average crossover strategy from my previous project.
 A new rule might be, "only buy if sentiment is positive AND the short-term trend is above the long-term trend."